carlsuburbmates/suburbmates-mvp/docs/SSOT.md

 - **Abilities:**
     - All abilities of a Guest.
     - Purchase items from Vendors.
-    - Post reviews on Vendor profiles.
+    - Post reviews on Business profiles.
     - Reply to discussions in the Civic Hub.
     - Access a basic user dashboard.
-- **Key Distinction:** They have an authentication record but no associated `vendor` document in Firestore.
+- **Key Distinction:** This is the base account type.
+They do not have a business listing.

 ### 1.3.
 Business (Directory Listing)
 - **Definition:** A `Resident` who has successfully filled out the "Register Your Business" form, creating a business profile.
 - **Abilities:**
-    - All abilities of a Resident.
+    - All abilities of a `Resident`.
     - Appears in the public **Business Directory**.
     - Can edit their business profile information (name, address, etc.).
 - **Key Distinction:** This user has a `vendor` document in Firestore with `paymentsEnabled` set to `false`.
 They are not yet able to sell.